tomeichlersmith/hps/notes.md

   - Only looking for two tracks, one in each half
   - Make a copy of this and then make a "Trident" processor
   - WAB where one electron track, compared to energy in electron cluster in ECal
+- Matt G had Trident + Track Eff processors from ~2yrs ago to be updated
+- selection
+  - events with one positron and two electrons
+  - tracks matched to clusters
+  - look at E/p for these tracks

 ## May 3, 2022 Recon/Analysis Workshop